apetenchea/demo-prototype/readme.md

 Demo
 ====
-For extra fun do `python3 painter.py`
+For extra fun do `python3 painter.py`, but this is optional

 1) start a cluster and create a replicated state
 2) start `watchlog`